csmberkeley/csm-16b/README.md

 For developing, please read through [`LaTeX-best-practices.md`](./00-LaTeX-best-practices.md) for a list of guidelines for writing LaTeX, and the following guide on [`Git`](https://rogerdudler.github.io/git-guide/)

-The documents here are written in LaTeX by a large team.
-Adhering to these guidelines will help contain bitrot and needless/conflicting replication, produce a more uniform look, and make the writing process easier.
+The documents here are written in LaTeX by a team.
+Adhering to these guidelines will help avoid conflict resolution and allow the writing process to be collaborative.

 # Organization of this repository